-This soup is considered as one of the oldest in Chile.
-Valdiviano is traditionally prepared using jerky (dried and salty beef) one of the ways of preserving meat before refrigeration was available.
+This soup is considered one of the oldest in Chile.
+Valdiviano is traditionally prepared using jerky (dried and salty beef), one way to preserve meat before refrigeration was available.

 Jerky available in the US is different from traditional jerky found in Chile.
-They generally use sugar to cure the meat, and this changes the flavor, so I recommend using leftovers from a BBQ or buying roast beef and drying it in the oven, as indicated below.
-The end result is very similar to the Chilean classic jerky.
+They generally use sugar to cure the meat, which changes the flavor, so I recommend using leftovers from a BBQ or buying roast beef and drying it in the oven, as indicated below.
+The result is very similar to the classic Chilean jerky.

 Preheat the oven to 200F or 100C.

-Place roast beef on the baking sheet covered with aluminum foil.
-Cook for one hour.
-Turn off the oven and let cool in the oven.
+Place roast beef on the baking sheet covered with aluminum foil—Cook for one hour.
+Turn off the oven and let it cool in the range.
 Chop small.
 You can make it the day before.

 Preparation of jerky:

 Preheat the oven to 350F or 180C.
-Distribute jerky on a baking sheet.
-Cook for 15 minutes.
+Distribute jerky on a baking sheet—Cook for 15 minutes.
 Remove from the oven.
-When it is cold enough to touch without burning, shred and discard any bits that are hard or have connective tissues.
+When cold enough to touch without burning, shred and discard any tricky bits or connective tissues.
 Chop the rest small.